 Mailboxes and Mailroom: The Mellon Institute mailroom is on the third floor near the freight elevator.
-You have been assigned a mailbox, typically shared with several other students.
-You should plan to check your physical mailbox at least 2-3 times per week.
-Ray Butko (x8-3212) manages the MI mailroom if you have questions.
+Each lab group has an assigned mailbox, typically shared with several other students.
+The store room manager oversees the MI mailroom if you have questions.

 Temporary desk and computing: You will be assigned a temporary desk in a lab where you will be able to work and get to know other students until you join a group.
-Until you have a temporary desk assignment (typically assigned on Friday of the first week of Orientation), your main access to computing will be through your own device on the university's wireless network or the computers in the Mellon Institute Library.
+Until you have a temporary desk assignment (typically assigned the first week of Orientation), your main access to computing will be through your own device on the university's wireless network or the computers in the Mellon Institute Library.